kserve/kserve/docs/samples/canary-testing/README.md

     * The [assess](https://iter8.tools/0.13/user-guide/tasks/assess) task verifies if the app satisfies the specified SLOs: i) the mean latency of the service does not exceed 50 msec, ii) the 90th percentile latency of the service does not exceed 75 msec, and iii) there are no errors (4xx or 5xx response codes) in the responses.

-2. This is a [multi-loop experiment](https://iter8.tools/0.13/getting-started/concepts/#iter8-experiment) where all the previously mentioned tasks will run repeatedly per the `cronjobSchedule`.
-Hence, its [runner](https://iter8.tools/0.13/getting-started/concepts/#how-it-works) value is set to `cronjob`.
+2. This is a multi-loop experiment where all the previously mentioned tasks will run repeatedly per the `cronjobSchedule` (once per minute).

 ## View experiment report
 ```shell